djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 1. Log into your watsonx account using [this](https://dataplatform.cloud.ibm.com/wx/home?context=wx).
 This is the Homepage of watsonx AI.
-   Copy the watsonx.ai URL and paste somewhere.
+   Copy the watsonx.ai URL and paste in a file.

 <img width="1000" alt="image" src="hands-on-lab-assets/image30.1.png">